splionar/getting-and-cleaning-data/README.md

 ## About this project
 The goal of this project is to prepare tidy data that can be used for later analysis.
 This repository contains the following files:
 - `run_analysis.R`, the R script that is used to prepare the tidy data
-- `tidy_dataset.txt`, independent tidy data set,which is the output of running `run_analysis.R`
+- `tidy_dataset.txt`, independent tidy data set, which is the output of running `run_analysis.R`
 - `README.md` which provides an overview of this project and the flow of `run_analysis.R` R script
-- `CodeBook.md`, the code book which provides description of variables in the dataset
+- `CodeBook.md`, the code book which provides description of variables in the `tidy_dataset.txt`

 ## About the dataset
-The data in this project represent data collected from the embedded accelerometer and gyroscope from Samsung Galaxy SII smartphone.
+The data in this project represents data collected from the embedded accelerometer and gyroscope from Samsung Galaxy SII smartphone.
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were recorded.
 Each feature is normalized and bounded within [-1,1]

 The original dataset is obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip